Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Monoclonal antibodies work in different ways.
 They can attach to cancer cells, allowing your immune system to better attack the cancer cells, block the cancer cells from growing, or deliver chemotherapy or radiation to the cancer cells.

 The monoclonal antibody ipilimumab (Yervoy) is approved by the FDA for use in adult patients with high-risk melanoma.
 This antibody allows the immune cells to attack tumors more effectively by blocking a regulator gene of the immune system.
+Fatigue and diarrhea are common side effects.
 However, the drug carries the risk of potentially fatal side effects, which include intestinal inflammation (colitis) and inflammation of the liver (hepatitis).

 - The PD1 receptor is found on certain immune system cells (known as T cells) that normally fight cancers.
-This receptor prevents the T cells from fighting melanoma tumor cells.
+This receptor prevents the T cells from fighting other cells in the body.

 - Anti-PD1 agents block this receptor, and as a result, the T cells are more likely to respond and fight against the cancer.

-- These drugs are also being studied as adjuvant therapy.
+- These drugs are also being studied as adjuvant therapy to shrink tumors.

 Several studies are under way to assess new monoclonal antibodies, such as KIT inhibitors, as well as to determine when, in what sequence, and which combination of these antibodies is most effective.
 It appears that combination treatment is the best way of using these medications.